Bagging by Learning to Singulate Layers Using Interactive Perception

 The \bagging algorithm consists of 5 steps: (1) flatten the bag, (2) grasp the top layer of the bag near the bag opening using \slip, (3) rotate the bag sideways, (4) use the other gripper to insert objects, and (5) lift the bag.
 See Figure~\ref{fig:slip-bag} for an overview.

-In the first step, the robot iteratively checks the bag area and orientation at each time step to determine whether the bag reaches a ``flattened'' state ready for single-layer grasping. \bagging requires 3 threshold hyperparameters, $p_\text{small}$,$p_\text{large}$, and $\alpha$.
+In the first step, the robot iteratively checks the bag area and orientation at each time step to determine whether the bag reaches a ``flattened'' state ready for single-layer grasping. \bagging requires 3 threshold hyperparameters, $p_\text{small}$, $p_\text{large}$, and $\alpha$.
 For a bag with an area $A_{max}$ when fully flattened, if the current bag area is below $p_\text{small}A_{max}$, the robot performs the \textbf{Shake} primitive.
 If the current bag area is between $p_\text{small}A_{max}$ and $p_\text{large}A_{max}$, the robot uses \textbf{Dilate} to expand a plastic bag and \textbf{Fling} to expand a fabric bag.
 If the current bag area is greater than $p_\text{large}A_{max}$, the robot checks whether the bag opening is pointing forward.
-If the angle between the bag's opening and the robot's forward axis is greater than $\alpha$, the robot \textbf{Rotates} the bag; otherwise, the bag is considered to be successfully ``flattened.''
+If the angle between the bag's opening and the robot's forward axis is greater than $\alpha$, the robot \textbf{Rotates} the bag; otherwise, the bag is considered successfully ``flattened.''
+We set $\alpha = \pi/8$ and please see project website for choosing $p_\text{small}$ and $p_\text{large}$.

 Next, the robot uses \slip to grasp the top layer of the bag.
 One hand pins the bottom of the bag while the other hand grasps a point near the center of the rim.
 We set the initial height of the grasp $h_0 = \max(h_{PD}, h_{min})$, where $h_{PD}$ is the perceived depth of the grasp point on the bag surface measured by the RGBD camera, and $h_{min}$ is a threshold to prevent the robot to grasp too deep in the case of erroneous depth measurements such as for mesh bags that have holes.
 We set $\Delta h_{-} = 1$ mm and $\Delta h_{+} = 3$ mm.